Glossary of Terms

 Governance

-End-to-end control of assets, especially data and models, with lineage traceability and access controls for protecting the security and integrity of assets.
+End-to-end control of assets, especially Datasets and Models, with lineage traceability and access controls for protecting the security and integrity of assets.

 Hallucination

-When a model generates text that seems plausible, but is not factually accurate.
-Lying is not the right term, because there is no malice intended by the model, which only knows how to generate Tokens; sequences that are plausible, i.e., probabilistically likely.
+When a Model generates text that seems plausible, but is not factually accurate.
+Lying is not the right term, because there is no malice intended by the model, which only knows how to generate a sequence of Tokens that are plausible, i.e., probabilistically likely.

 Privacy